cppfw/tml/www/page.md

-**STOB** is a minimalistic general purpose markup language, proposed by Ivan Gagis in July 2012.
+**puu** is a minimalistic general purpose markup language, proposed by Ivan Gagis in July 2012.
-The name of the language is an abbreviation from "**ST**ring **OB**jects" as the main element of the language is a string of text. **STOB** allows describing of string hierarchies.
+The name of the language is an abbreviation from "**ST**ring **OB**jects" as the main element of the language is a string of text. **puu** allows describing of string hierarchies.

 # Syntax
-STOB syntax is very simple and intentionally kept minimalistic.
+puu syntax is very simple and intentionally kept minimalistic.
 Here are the syntax rules:

 1. The only type of language element is a string of text.